Magic-JD/indolang/README.md

 This will then return a response in this style:

     {
-        "pass": true,
+        "pass": <true, false>,
-        "explanation": "Correct, the translation of: 'accent' is: 'aksen'."
+        "word": <The word the user tried to translate>, "submittedTranslation": <The translation that the user submitted>
+        "translations":[<A list of all correct translations>]
     }

-for a correct answer and:

-    {
-        "pass": false,
-        "explanation": "Unfortunately 'pergi' is not the correct translation of 'across'.
-You should have chosen one of seberang."
-    }

-for a failure.
+Which will allow the front end to format the correct response to the user, either telling them they are correct or that they are wrong, and they should have chosen one of the correct translations.

 ### Update